vuejs/v2.vuejs.org/src/v2/guide/components.md

 </script>
 {% endraw %}

-Notice that when clicking on the buttons, each one maintains its own, separate `count`.
+Notice that when clicking on the buttons, each one maintains its own _separate_ `count`.
 That's because each time you use a component, a new **instance** of it is created.

 ### `data` Must Be a Function